-The Panorama Trail in Yosemite National Park is one of the most breathtaking hikes you can experience, offering jaw-dropping views of Yosemite Valley and beyond.
+The Panorama Trail is one of the most scenic hikes in Yosemite National Park!

-Starting at Glacier Point, the trail winds downhill with nonstop scenery, including Half Dome, Vernal and Nevada Falls, and the distant High Sierra peaks. 🏔️
+Starting at Glacier Point, the trail descends towards Yosemite Valley offering nonstop scenery, including Half Dome, Vernal and Nevada Falls, and the distant High Sierra peaks. ποΈ

-If you’re not planning to go all the way to the Valley and just want to enjoy the Panorama Trail as an out-and-back, be ready for a strenuous climb back up! 🥵
+If you’re not planning to go all the way to the valley and just want to enjoy the Panorama Trail as an out-and-back, be ready for a tough climb back up! π₯΅

 Whichever route you take, you’re in for an unforgettable hike!
 This trail is packed with iconic views and unbelievable beauty.

-Read my full guide for everything you need to know, including where to park, how to get to the trailhead, when to go, step-by-step directions, pro hiking tips, and essential gear to bring. 🙌
+Read my full guide for everything you need to know, including where to park, how to get to the trailhead, when to go, step-by-step directions, hiking tips, and essential gear to bring. π

-Panorama Hike in Yosemite: Trail Stats + Map
+Panorama Trail in Yosemite: Trail Stats and Map

 Panorama Trail Stats